-Option Description Intel(R) TXT Enables you to set the Intel Trusted Execution Technology (TXT) option.
-To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements.
-This option is set to Off by default.
-It is set On for Secure Launch (Firmware Protection) support.
-Memory Encryption Enables or disables the Intel Total Memory Encryption (TME) and Multi-Tenant (Intel® TME-MT).
-When option is set to Disabled , BIOS disables both TME and TME-MT technology.
-When option is set to Single Key BIOS enables the TME technology.
-When option is set to Multiple Keys , BIOS enables the TME-MT technology.
-This option is set to Disabled by default.
-TME Encryption Bypass Enables you to bypass the Intel Total Memory Encryption.
-This option is set to Disabled by default.
-Intel(R) SGX Enables you to set the Intel Software Guard Extension (SGX) option.
-To enable the Intel SGX option, processor must be SGX capable, memory population must be compatible (minimum x8 identical DIMM1 to DIMM8 per CPU socket, not support on persistent memory configuration), memory operating mode must be set at optimizer mode, memory encryption must be enabled and node interleaving must be disabled.
-This option is set to Off by default.
-When this option is to Off , BIOS disables the SGX technology.
-When this option is to On , BIOS enables the SGX technology.
-Power Button Enables or disables the power button on the front of the system.
-This option is set to Enabled by default.
-AC Power Recovery Sets how the system behaves after AC power is restored to the system.
-This option is set to Last by default. (i) NOTE: The host will not power up until iDRAC completes cryptographic verification of BIOS to ensure platform security.
-Host power on will be delayed by few minutes after AC power is applied.
-AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
+Option Description AC Power Recovery set to Last by defau () NOTE: The host will not power up until iDRAC completes cryptographic verification e platform security.
+Host power on will be delayed by few minutes AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
 This option is set to Immediate by default.
 When this option is set to Immediate , there is no delay for power up.
 When this option is set to Random , the system creates a random delay for power up.
 When this option is set to User Defined , the system delay time is manually to power up.
 User Defined Delay (120 s to 600 s) Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.
 The actual AC recovery time needs to add iDRAC cryptographic verification of BIOS time.
 UEFI Variable Access Provides varying degrees of securing UEFI variables.
 When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
-When set to Controlled , selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boo order.
-In-Band Manageability Interface When set to Disabled , this setting hides the Management Engine's (ME), HECI device and the system's IPMI devices from the operating system.
+When set to Controlled , selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
+In-Band Manageability Interface When set to Disabled, this setting hides the Management Engine's (ME), HECI devices, and the system's IPMI devices from the operating system.
 This prevents the operating system from changing the ME power capping settings, and blocks access to all inband management tools.
 All management should be managed through out-of-band.
-The option is set to Enabled by default. (i) NOTE: BIOS update requires HECI devices to be operational and DUP updates require IPMI interface to be operational.
+This option is set to Enabled by default. (i) NOTE: BIOS update requires HECI devices to be operational, and DUP updates require IPMI interface to be operational.
 This setting needs to be set to Enabled to avoid updating errors.
 SMM Security Mitigation Enables or disables the UEFI SMM security mitigation protections.
 It is set to Disabled by default.
+Intel (R) In-Field Scan The Intel(R) In-field Scan feature allows software to scan processor cores for latent faults.
+The scan can be performed in the field after the server is deployed.
+When this setting is Enabled , the BIOS configures all processors to respond to software scan requests.
+When this setting is Disabled , the processors will not respond to software scan scan requests.
 Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.
 Secure Boot is set to Disabled by default.
-Secure Boot Policy When Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
-When Secure Boot policy is set to
+Secure Boot Policy When the Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
+When the Secure Boot policy is set to Custom , the BIOS uses the user-defined key and certificates.
+The secure Boot policy is set to Standard by default.
+Secure Boot Mode Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
+Below are the details of different boot modes available in the Secure Boot Mode option.
+User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
+The BIOS allows unauthenticated programmatic transitions between modes.
+Deployed Mode Deployed Mode is the most secure mode.
+In Deployed Mode , PK must be installed and the BIOS performs signature verification on programmatic attempts to update policy objects.
+Deployed Mode restricts the programmatic mode transitions.

-Table 48.
+Table 58.
 System Security details (continued)